top of page

 2. Swallow while keeping your nose pinched

-This action helps open the Eustachian tubes, allowing for a more gradual equalization than the Valsalva manoeuvre.
+This action helps open the Eustachian tubes, allowing for a more gradual equalisation than the Valsalva manoeuvre.

 For advanced divers, the Frenzel manoeuvre may be beneficial: